A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Introduction

 By focusing on high-level decision-making, this survey aims to provide insights and understanding for researchers and practitioners in the field of autonomous environmental monitoring robotics.
 The knowledge gained from this survey can guide the development of advanced decision-making techniques, paving the way for more effective and efficient environmental monitoring efforts and contributing to the broader goal of sustainable resource management and conservation.

 Environmental monitoring encompasses a wide range of applications.
 Despite the diversity of these applications, many decision-making problems share common characteristics.
-Robotic systems operating in environmental monitoring applications face complex decision-making challenges, requiring high-level planning to optimize resource utilization and data collection.
-Effective decision-making in these scenarios requires suitable abstractions to model the complexities of the environment and formulate efficient solutions given the inherent resource constraints.
+For example, robotic systems in environmental monitoring applications face complex decision-making challenges, requiring high-level planning to optimize resource utilization and data collection.
+Effective decision-making in these scenarios requires abstractions to model these environments and formulate efficient solutions.
 By identifying these commonalities, we can uncover general principles and techniques that can be adapted and applied across different environmental monitoring applications.

-In particular, we will focus on three types of decision-making tasks that are typical in environmental monitoring applications.
-First, scientists wish to efficiently \emph{learn} representations for environmental processes.
-Then, they want to \emph{localize} phenomena such as hotspots using these representations.
-And finally, they want to \emph{monitor} change in the phenomena.
-For instance, movement in the boundary of an oil spill, or the change in tree canopy size through a season.
-This article is a comprehensive survey of environmental monitoring literature, covering data-driven algorithms geared towards deployment on cyber-physical systems such as wireless sensor networks and networked robotic vehicles.
-The material is structured to serve as a tutorial for engineers and scientists interested in applying information theoretic algorithms to maximize the yield of scientific studies.
-This is particularly necessary in the context of field data collection that can be dramatically improved by the choice of efficient robotic sampling strategies.
+Particularly, we focus on three typical decision-making tasks in the scientific studies of environmental monitoring.
+First, environmental scientists wish to efficiently \emph{learn} representations for environmental processes.
+Second, they want to \emph{localize} phenomena such as hotspots using these representations.
+Third, they want to \emph{monitor} change in the phenomena, \eg, movement in the boundary of an oil spill and the change in tree canopy size through a season.
+This article presents a comprehensive survey of environmental monitoring, covering data-driven algorithms geared towards deployment on cyber-physical systems, such as wireless sensor networks and networked robotic vehicles.
+The paper serves as a tutorial for engineers and scientists who are interested in applying information theoretic algorithms to maximize the yield of scientific studies.
+This objective is particularly necessary in the context of field data collection that can be dramatically improved by the choice of efficient robotic sampling strategies.